 Performance is measured and steered across these six pillars by means of quantitative and qualitative risk appetite statements.
 They address, among others, Pillar I & II capital buffer requirements, adequate liquidity buffers and acceptable expected losses.
 The risk appetite is rolled out throughout the organisation and incorporated in policies, procedures, limits and action plans.
-Key risk/ performance indicators and early warning signals track, for example, client satisfaction, employee engagement, coverage of retail savings, sector concentration and operational risk indicators.
+Key risk/ performance indicators and early warning signals track, for example, client satisfaction, employee engagement, coverage of retail saving and sector concentration.

 Determining the risk appetite is closely linked to the budget setting and capital planning processes.
-NIBC Holding's forward-looking risk profile, based on budgets and (stressed) scenario forecasts, is the basis of setting the risk appetite.
-A set of selected stress scenarios is designed to provide the business with the incentive to improve the asset quality and present management with a holistic overview of NIBC Holding's risk profile and its sensitivities.
+NIBC's forward-looking risk profile, based on budgets and (stressed) scenario forecasts, is the basis of setting the risk appetite.
+A set of selected stress scenarios is designed to provide the business with the incentive to improve the asset quality and present management with a holistic overview of NIBC's risk profile and its sensitivities.

 The current and projected risk profile is reported quarterly to the RMC and RPC.
-On an annual basis, risk management reviews all hypothetical, historical and regulatory scenarios used, to determine if they are still relevant and comprehensive enough to capture all significant risks contained in NIBC Holding's positions.
+On an annual basis, risk management reviews all hypothetical, historical and regulatory scenarios used, to determine if they are still relevant and comprehensive enough to capture all significant risks contained in NIBC's positions.